VW aims to find new chairman quickly and return focus to business

 Winterkorn said the supervisory board's steering committee and board members were working hard to swiftly find a replacement for former IG Metall union chief Berthold Huber, who is acting as interim chairman.

-However Stephan Weil, governor of Lower Saxony, VW's No. 2 stakeholder and Huber told reporters VW would not be over-hasty.
-Weil declined to say whether the supervisory board had agreed a roadmap for the search at its meeting on Monday.
+However Stephan Weil, governor of Lower Saxony, VW's No. 2 stakeholder, told reporters VW would not be over-hasty.
+He declined to say whether the supervisory board had agreed a roadmap for the search at its meeting on Monday.

 Ulrich Hocker of Germany's DSW association of private investors was keen for VW to move on.